 Looking for the perfect 3 week Australia itinerary to guide your adventures down under?
-Keep reading!
+Keep reading for the perfect 3 weeks in Australia!

-Below is a complete 3 week itinerary that will show you the best of Australia in 3 quick weeks.
+Below is a complete 3 week itinerary that will show you the best of Australia in the time you have.

 (Disclaimer: Some links in this post may be affiliate links, meaning if you click on the link and make a purchase, I receive a small commission.
 This is at no extra cost to you and you may even receive a small discount.
 See disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.)